 The other dilemma we struggle with regarding time is that it is a limited commodity.
 To my original point, in games such as Skyrim, there is time to seek out a multitude of professions and quests.
 In reality, we believe that there are life-markers that will lock us into our current position, such as getting married, having a child, and owning a house.
 I eye these markers with the idea that if I don’t reach my goals by the time these life-markers come around, I will have missed my chance.

-A game that actually allows players to experience this is The Sims.
-Something The Sims creators, Maxis, got right from the inception of the franchise was creating an anxiety within the player, forcing them to juggle priorities as their lives get more complicated: manage more and more relationships, have children, get to work on time.
+A game that actually allows players to experience the anxiety of time is The Sims.
+Something The Sims creators got right from the inception of the franchise was creating an anxiety within the player, forcing them to juggle priorities as their lives get more complicated: manage more and more relationships, have children, get to work on time.
 Unlike Skyrim, The Sims compresses the element of time to a point that makes the player feel helpless against it, unable to concentrate on their main story and instead are forced to manage the small tasks.
-In fact, the original Sims game provides no rails at all and instead forces the Sim to carry out chores until the day they die, creating the perfect example of why humans need eventual goals, and not just buying new furniture.
+In fact, the original Sims game provides no rails at all and instead forces the Sim to carry out chores until the day they die, creating the perfect example of why humans need eventual goals; not just buying new furniture.